raspberrypilearning/using-pip-on-raspberry-pi/en/step_4.md

 ## Upgrading pip

-If you have an older version of Raspbian, the version of pip installed maybe out of date which may cause problems so its a good idea to keep all your software up to date.
+If you're using an older version of Raspbian, the version of pip installed might out of date, which can cause problems.
+Therefore, it's a good idea to keep your software up to date.

-To upgrade the software on your Raspberry Pi, including `pip`:
+To upgrade all the software on your Raspberry Pi, including `pip`:

-+ Open a terminal by clicking, Menu, Accessories, Terminal.
++ Open a terminal window by clicking **Menu** > **Accessories** > **Terminal**.

 ![open a terminal](images/pi_open_terminal.PNG)

-+ Use the following commands to update and upgrade your Raspberry Pi.
++ Type in the following commands to update and upgrade Raspbian.

 ```bash
 sudo apt-get update